Issue:

 Nonprofit provider agencies funded by the Office for People with Developmental Disabilities (OPWDD) employ nearly 100,000 DSPs, and deliver 85 percent of the needed services to approximately 140,000 people with I/DD in New York State.
 Almost all funding for these agencies comes from the government.

 Statewide reimbursement for voluntary sector DSP salaries has increased only very modestly over the past decade, but still puts starting wages at or barely over minimum wage.
-By contrast, DSPs in state-operated programs receive consistent step increases year after year, with the current wage nearly 50% higher than the voluntary sector.
+By contrast, DSPs in state-operated programs receive consistent step increases year after year, with the current wage nearly 35% higher than the voluntary sector.
 Many of our most knowledgeable DSPs are being lost to higher-paying entry-level job sectors, which continue to increase their hourly wages.
-Their contributions, ingenuity, and dedication are immeasurable.
-We cannot afford to lose their skills and insight.
-However, the federal government and New York state struggle to acknowledge their contributions.

 It is absolutely critical that we secure the funding necessary to pay our DSPs a wage commensurate with their ability, experience, and performance.
 We have already seen valuable DSPs leave the field due to the hardship they face.
 If we do not act, many years of progress toward community integration, choice, and deinstitutionalization for people with I/DD will be lost.
 DSPs are our front-line essential workers and deserve more.

 Cost increases related to mandated fringe benefits, repairs and maintenance, utilities, food, supplies, transportation, and insurance have resulted in significant financial pressures.
-Non Profit provider agencies are solely funded through Medicaid and are thus unable to increase reimbursement for services to compensate for increased costs of operations.
+Non-Profit provider agencies are solely funded through Medicaid and are thus unable to increase reimbursement for services to compensate for increased costs of operations.

 - Average statewide non-profit provider workforce turnover rate is 31%